tusharsachan15/Real-Time-Traffic-Flow-Prediction-with-Drones-and-Adaptive-Signal-Control/README.md

 # Real-Time Traffic Flow Prediction with Drones and Adaptive Signal Control

 This project utilizes drone technology, YOLOv8 object detection, and machine learning to predict traffic flow and manage traffic signals dynamically.
-By integrating aerial surveillance, ground-level data, and regression models, it offers a scalable solution for urban traffic management.
+By integrating aerial surveillance, and regression models, it offers a scalable solution for urban traffic management.

 ---